 Stay anchored in this moment.
 What is the moment about?
 It’s about playing flute on stage.
 Period.
 That’s your job, that’s all you have to think about.

-Often stage fright or performance anxiety is about our fear of what people think about us.
-If you can approach the stage with a strong sense of self-worth, you won’t need to rely on how you play to feel good about yourself.
+Often, stage fright or performance anxiety is about fear of what people think about you.
+If you can approach the stage with a strong sense of self-worth – and if you know who you are in Christ Jesus – you won’t need to rely on how you play to feel good about yourself.